Skip to content

 Data TypeRetention Period

-Active employee dataDuration of employment + 7 years (statute of limitations)
+Active employee dataEmployment period + 7 years

-Safety training records7 years from training date (regulatory requirement)
+Safety training records7 years (regulatory requirement)

-Inspection and audit reports7 years
+Inspection reports7 years

 Digital signatures7 years